 Appendices

 Historic, financial, demographic and statistical information is included in this section to allow the reader to become more familiar with the assets of Forsyth County.
-Glossary and Acronyms begin on page 6 of the Reader's Guide.
+Glossary and Acronyms can be found immediately following the Reader's Guide.

 Budget Ordinance